10 Essential Lessons You’ll Learn in a Creative Writing Workshop

 In sixth grade, we did a section on space, which fascinated me.
 I retained a lot of what I learned.
 Later, I took astronomy and learned even more about the universe.
 A class on women writers exposed me to a whole world of literature I didn’t know existed.
 And two writing workshops (poetry and creative writing) put me on the path to becoming a professional writer.

 The main difference between a regular class and a workshop is that a workshop is interactive.
 You work together with your fellow students, critiquing each other’s work, asking questions, and exchanging insights.
-Whatever you can learn from a single instructor is infinitely multiplied by all the knowledge and wisdom that you gain by sharing ideas with a room full of your peers.
+Whatever you can learn from a single instructor is multiplied by all the knowledge and wisdom you gain by sharing ideas with a roomful of your peers.

 What You Can Learn from a Creative Writing Workshop

-I only took one creative writing workshop, and I’m sure they are not all created equally.
+I only took one creative writing workshop, and I’m sure they are not all equal.
 You can usually sit in on the first couple of sessions to see if a class or workshop is right for you before you commit.
 If you find a good workshop, you’ll reap the benefits:

 1. Discover yourself and your path.
 One day, while sitting in creative writing workshop, I was overcome by the strangest sensation.
 The best way I can describe it is that I felt like I was exactly where I was supposed to be.
 It was the moment I knew without a doubt that I would be a writer.